jsclampet/expense-tracker-app-sdmm-6/README.md

 To meet these goals, I explored different strategies.
 In specific instances, I favored function declarations over function expressions, leveraging hoisting to enhance code clarity and readability.
 Additionally, to retrieve Payment Type icons for each expense, I dynamically accessed values based on each <select> element with the corresponding key name.

-*However, there were some struggles along the way*